Vishnu-Priya-Ashok-Kumar/DataAnalysis_Cumulative_Trends/README.md

 6. [Summary](#Summary)
 7. [Contributors](#Contributors)

-This table of contents outlines the sections and subsections of the README for easy navigation.
 ## Project Overview

 This repository contains the deliverables and documentation for a data analysis project conducted by Team-8145W23-S1-PD.
 The project involved analyzing wait times and order frequencies to optimize processes within a checkout system.
 Comprehensive data analysis project exploring correlations, frequency distributions, and cumulative trends.
 Excel-based workflows with documentation.
 Team collaboration.
 Deliverables include detailed analysis and data models.

 ## Deliverables